 Introduction to QtracW

 The Digitimer DS5 Bipolar Constant Current Stimulator was specifically designed to work with QtracW software for human studies of nerve excitability.
 The major components of a human nerve excitability setup include a PC running QtracW software, a nerve stimulator (e.g. Digitimer DS5), an isolated EMG amplifier (e.g. Digitimer D440-2) and a compatible DAQ interface.
+We also strongly recommend the Quest Scientific Humbug Noise Eliminator to remove mains interference, as many QtracW systems are mobile and used in electrically noisy hospital environments.

 Compatible DAQ Hardware